metabibvip/seeker/lisence.md

-FixLove End User License Agreement (EULA)
+APP End User License Agreement (EULA)
 Effective Date: January 1, 2026

-This End User License Agreement ("Agreement") is a legal agreement between you ("User") and krizza lynne rivera de mesa  for the use of the FixLove mobile application ("App").
+This End User License Agreement ("Agreement") is a legal agreement between you ("User") and krizza lynne rivera de mesa  for the use of the mobile application ("App").

 1. License Grant
 The Company grants you a limited, non-exclusive, non-transferable, revocable license to use the App for personal, non-commercial purposes.